edgeandnode/gateway/README.md

 ## indexer payments

-The gateway serves its budget per indexer request, in USD, at `/budget`.
 Indexers make their prices available via Agora cost-models.
 These cost models are served, for each subgraph deployment, by indexer-service at `/cost`.
 When selecting indexers, the gateway first executes their cost models over the indexer request to obtain each indexer's fee.
 Indexer selection will favor indexers with lower fees, all else being equal.
-The gateway has a control system that may pay indexers more than they request via their cost models in an effort to hit an average of `budget` fees per client query.
+The gateway has a control system that may pay indexers more than they request via their cost models in an effort to hit an average fees per client query.
 Indexer fees are clamped to a maximum of the gateway's budget.

 ### TAP